NLeSC/collab-demos/doc/demo-usage-general-remarks.md

 All webdemos require internet access.
 Note that this is true even when you have a local copy of all the demo code&mdash;this is because the webdemos rely on additional JavaScript libraries (e.g. [jQuery](https://jquery.com/), [lodash](https://lodash.com/), [Bootstrap](http://getbootstrap.com/)) that are typically downloaded when you start the webdemo.

-Some webdemos have additional requirements, for example with regard to: IP-whitelisting, credentials, or GPU.
+Some webdemos have additional requirements.
 These are explained below.

 _IP-whitelisting_